Enjoying Summer in Spain: Best Activities in 6 Spanish Cities

 Evening is the ideal time to marvel at the Triana Bridge.
 Photo Credit: ijclark

-Malaga really comes to life during summer!
+Málaga really comes to life during summer!
 First, in June, enjoy the Moraga de San Juan.
 It’s the same as the La Nit de Sant Joan in Barcelona, with bonfires and merriment on the beach.

 In July, the thing to see is the procession of the Virgen del Carmen, the virgin who protects fisherman.
-As a historical fishing town, you can imagine that this procession is a big one in Malaga!
+As a historical fishing town, you can imagine that this procession is a big one in Málaga!
 It’s remarkable to see her taken out on the water in order to bless it, surrounded by smaller fishing boats.

-But all summer in Malaga is just the lead up to the main event: the feria in August!
+But all summer in Málaga is just the lead up to the main event: the feria in August!
 Don your dancing shoes and join us for a typical Andalusian fair—it’s something we wait all year long for!

 brown sand beach with blue water and mountains and a city in the background.

-With all the fun mentioned above, PLUS the beach, Malaga just may be the best place to spend summer in Spain!
+With all the fun mentioned above, PLUS the beach, Málaga just may be the best place to spend summer in Spain!
 Photo Credit: Tripadvisor

-Summer in Spain: Things to do in Granada
+Summer Activities in Granada

 One of the best places to spend this summer in Spain is Granada!